Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 Mistake #7: Having an Unacceptable Background

-• Be a solid white or off-white color
+• Plain white or off-white background only

-• No shadows, patterns, textures, or distractions
+• No patterns, textures, or shadows

-As for photos of children and babies, we understand that this can be a challenge!
-Children must be photographed on their own and cannot be held by a parent in the photo.
-If these rules are not adhered to, your photo will not be accepted.
+When taking passport photos of children and babies, we understand that this can be a challenge!
+Unfortunately, children must be photographed on their own and cannot be held by a parent in the photo.
+For babies and younger children, consider having them lie on a plain white sheet or neutral carpeting and taking the picture from above.

 Remember: all of the same rules that apply to an adult’s passport photo apply to a child’s passport photo.

-Mistake #9: Wrong Photo Size
+Mistake #8: Wrong Size Photo

 • 2 inches by 2 inches (51mm by 51mm) in size